-The practice is registered under the Data Protection Act 1998.
+The practice is registered with the Information Commissioners Office for the purposes of data protection.
 We will not release information about you without your prior consent unless we are legally obliged to do so.
 We may share information with other staff or organisations who provide you with healthcare to ensure you get the best treatment possible.
-See Fair Processing Notice below.
+See our Fair Processing Notice below.

-In accordance with the Access to Health Records Act 1990 you may access your medical records.
+In accordance with data protection legislation you may access your medical records.
 If you wish to access your records please apply in writing to the practice manager.
 A form is available from reception.
-A charge is payable for this service up to a maximum of £50.

 Online Access to Patient Records